graphprotocol/contracts/README.md

 At this point, everything is setup.
 You can then interact with the contracts through Remix, or our graph explorer UI, or through our automated scripts.
-Real automated scripts will be added soon, but for now you can run `truffle test` and it will run all the tests, and execute transactions, which will allow the subgraph to store data.
+Real automated scripts will be added soon, but for now you can run `npm run test` and it will run all the tests, and execute transactions, which will allow the subgraph to store data.

 #### Ropsten